How does KUB prepare for storms?

 How fast does KUB respond to outages?

 There are situations that may slow restoration progress; however.
 During both summer and winter storms, there may be downed trees that require removal in order to reach impacted areas and begin repairs.
-Winter storms can be particularly challenging if ice and/or snow create hazardous travel conditions.
+Winter storms can be particularly challenging if ice or snow create hazardous travel conditions.
 This may slow crews down, but restoration efforts will not stop.
 With safety in mind, crews will always proceed with the goal of quick restoration.

 During power outages, why do KUB trucks come to my neighborhood but not stop?

-My power went out, but came back on quickly, and now the digital clocks on the microwave, stove, etc. are blinking.
+The power went out, but came back on quickly, and now the digital clocks on the microwave, stove, etc. are blinking.
 What happened?

-You experienced a momentary outage caused by a temporary short circuit, or a fault.
+This is a momentary outage caused by a temporary short circuit, or a fault.
 If a tree limb blows into an electric line, for example, it causes a fault.
 Other causes include lightning strikes, animals (like squirrels) on lines, or vehicles hitting utility poles.

-How do I report my power outage?
+How can customers report a power outage?

 Report power outages quickly by keeping these numbers accessible: